 In addition to creating a number of schools, Weström completed more than 800 housing projects over her career, including an apartment block on Planufer in Kreuzberg, Haus Hanke-Förster at Teltower Damm 139 and Haus Küster at Stubenrauchstrasse 52, both in Zehlendorf.

 And though her name is little credited for it, she collaborated with Hans Scharoun in the design of Berlin’s Staatsbibliothek (State Library), hailed as one of the world’s most famous modern libraries.

 She used forms and colors to accentuate spaces and people’s experiences within them.
 “I consider how materials and colors will age in time.
 Silver-gray and deep pink, for example, age decently together”.
-Though she retired in 1981, Weström continues to live a socially active life at a retirement home in Moabit – one that she herself designed.
-It is here, in her spacious room with two large balconies and pretty view, that the architect reaches her 100th birthday.
+Though she retired in 1981, Weström continued to live a socially active life at a retirement home in Moabit–one that she herself designed—until she passed away in 2013, a few months after her 100th birthday.

 “So einen Luxus gab’s in meinen Häusern nicht”, she told RBB, in a moving summing up of her life’s dedication to altruism: “My house was never this luxurious”.